-Note: If μ of the Pac-Man population is not equal to μ of the map population or λ of the Pac-Man population is not equal to λ of the map population, some controllers or maps will have to be used more than once to complete all fitness evaluations.
-If you use a controller or map more than once, simply take the average of all games the controller or map played for fitness and store the game log of the game that was better for the individual in question (e.g., Pac-Man uses the log with the higher score and a map uses the log with the lower score).
+Note: If μ of the Pac-Man population is not equal to μ of the Ghost population or λ of the Pac-Man population is not equal to λ of the Ghost population, some controllers will have to be used more than once to complete all fitness evaluations.
+If you use a controller more than once, simply take the average of all games the controller played for fitness and store the game log of the game that was better for the individual in question (e.g., Pac-Man uses the log with the higher score and a Ghost uses the log with the lower score).

-For each experiment in this assignment you are asked to submit highest-score-game-sequence all-time-step world files from an exhibition game (i.e., an extra match does not count as an evaluation) played between your best Pac-Man controller and Map from the final generation of the same run.
-Similarly, you will produce two solution files per experiment: one for the Pac-Man controller and one for the map used in this game.
-Note that for all deliverables except RED 4, acceptable statistical analysis consists of reporting the mean and standard deviation of the best fitness of the final generation of each species across all runs in your experiment.
+For each experiment in this assignment you are asked to submit highest-score-game-sequence all-time-step world files from an exhibition game (i.e., an extra match does not count as an evaluation) played between your best Pac-Man controller and Ghost from the final generation of the same run.
+Similarly, you will produce two solution files per experiment: one for the Pac-Man controller and one for the Ghost used in this game.
+Note that for all deliverables except RED 1, acceptable statistical analysis consists of reporting the mean and standard deviation of the best fitness of the final generation of each species across all runs in your experiment.